apolloio/apollo-api-docs/source/includes/_opportunities.md

 This endpoint returns the full information about an opportunity.
 &nbsp;

-You can GET a list of all created Opportunities from [Opportunities/all](#get-all-opportunities)
+You can GET a list of all created opportunities from [opportunities/all](#get-all-opportunities)

 `GET https://api.apollo.io/v1/opportunities/REPLACE_WITH_OPPORTUNITY_ID`